getchip/PocketCHIP-Docs/source/includes/_connecting-accys.md

 Information on how to switch NTSC to PAL.
 This may need to go into [software settings](#Settings and Configuration).

 ## Headphones
 The audio and video connector on CHIP can be dedicated to audio output suitable for headphones or connecting to an amplifier for filling a room or public space with glorious sound.
 Just connect a standard 3.5 mm (1/8") TRS audio plug into CHIP's a/v jack.
+Of course, if headphones are plugged in, there will be no room for a composite video output jack.

 ![CHIP connected to audio devices or groovy people listening to music](images/chip_withaudio.jpg)